Moonstone: A Hard Days Knight

-Moonstone: A Hard Days Knight is an action role-playing video game by Canadian independent developer Rob Anderson and published by Mindscape for the Amiga in 1991 and one year later converted to DOS with different sound and music.
+Moonstone: A Hard Days Knight is an action role-playing video game by Canadian independent developer Rob Anderson and published by Mindscape for the Amiga in 1991.
+A version for MS-DOS, with different sound and music, followed in 1992.
 The title is a play on A Hard Day's Night.

 Moonstone's gameplay blends several different genres, allowing up to four players to participate in a basic turn based game with real time combat for any encounters.
-It is also notable as one of the goriest games of its time, with some particularly bloody fight and death scenes.
+The game contains some particularly bloody fight and death scenes.

-Magazine advertisements for Moonstone purported 'nearly' a thousand frames of animation for two megabytes of monsters, and over 60 different painted backdrops.
+Magazine advertisements for Moonstone claimed it contained 'nearly' a thousand frames of animation for two megabytes of monsters and over 60 different painted backdrops.